Byte-of-Bryan/Todo_app/README.md

 # Todo_app
-Wanted to learn more front-end development, so I followed a YouTube tutorial to create a Todo web application that used React, CSS, and HTML.
+I wanted to learn more front-end development, so I followed a YouTube tutorial to create a Todo web application that used React, CSS, and HTML.

 I followed Dev Ed's video (https://tinyurl.com/aupv9ym7) and learned how to implement a basic react file, then enhance it by adding HTML, CSS and JavaScript.
 The overall functionality of the application works like a stripped down trello page.
 You can add items to a Todo list, check off the item when complete and